About

 $250-$499

-1. Cabelas Gun Dog Kennel is only available in an intermediate size.
+2. Cabelas Gun Dog Kennel is available in an intermediate and large size.

-5-star certified for dogs up to 75 lb with Locking Pin and Strength Rated Anchor Straps.
+Certified by CPS for dogs up to 75 lb (intermediate) and 90 lb (large) with Locking Pin and Strength Rated Anchor Straps.
 Safety-tested single-body construction with side ventilation slots and a stainless steel door.
 Made in the US.

 $500-$999